Harry Potter and the Philosopher's Stone (film): Filming

 Because the American title was different, all scenes that mention the philosopher's stone by name had to be shot twice, once with the actors saying "philosopher's" and once with "sorcerer's".
 The children filmed for four hours and then did three hours of schoolwork.
 They developed a liking for fake facial injuries from the makeup staff.
 Radcliffe was initially meant to wear green contact lenses as his eyes are blue, and not green like Harry's, but the lenses gave Radcliffe extreme irritation.
 Upon consultation with Rowling, it was agreed that Harry could have blue eyes.
+Radcliffe said that the first time he put on the glasses it set off his allergies.

+Columbus said the film had a lot of cuts and was filmed with multiple cameras because he had trouble getting the young cast to "stop smiling" into the camera.

+The steam engine used in the film as the Hogwarts Express up until Harry Potter and the Deathly Hallows: Part 2, was GWR 4900 Class 5972 Olton Hall, but it was originally not the first locomotive to be selected as the Hogwarts Express.
+To promote the books, the Southern Railway locomotive 34027 Taw Valley was repainted and renamed temporarily, but was rejected by director Chris Columbus as looking 'too modern' for the film.
+The LMS Class 8F No. 48151 had also been considered for the film.

 Design and special effects

 Judianna Makovsky served as the costume designer.
-She re-designed the Quidditch robes, having initially planned to use those shown on the cover of the American book, but deemed them "a mess."
-Instead, she dressed the Quidditch players in "preppie sweaters, 19th-century fencing breeches and arm guards."
+She re-designed the Quidditch robes, having initially planned to use those shown on the cover of the American book, but deemed them "a mess".
+Instead, she dressed the Quidditch players in "preppie sweaters, 19th-century fencing breeches and arm guards".
 Production designer Stuart Craig built the sets at Leavesden Studios, including Hogwarts Great Hall, basing it on many English cathedrals.
 Although originally asked to use an existing old street to film the Diagon Alley scenes, Craig decided to build his own set, comprising Tudor, Georgian and Queen Anne architecture.

 Columbus originally planned to use both animatronics and CGI animation to create the magical creatures, including Fluffy.
 Nick Dudman, who worked on Star Wars: Episode I – The Phantom Menace, was given the task of creating the needed prosthetics, with Jim Henson's Creature Shop providing creature effects.
 John Coppinger stated that the magical creatures that needed to be created had to be designed multiple times.
 The film features nearly 600 special effects shots, involving numerous companies.
-Industrial Light & Magic created Lord Voldemort's face on the back of Quirrell, Rhythm & Hues animated Norbert (Hagrid's baby dragon); and Sony Pictures Imageworks produced the Quidditch scenes.
+Industrial Light & Magic created Lord Voldemort's face on the back of Quirrell, Rhythm & Hues animated Norbert (Hagrid's baby dragon); and Sony Pictures Imageworks produced the Quidditch scenes, as well as the effects for the mountain troll, with actor Michael Q. Schmidt serving as reference for the troll's body.